+The TWAN shall remove the #hpa or #mps decoration from the username part of the NAI, if present, before forwarding the EAP-Response/Identity.

 NOTE 2: Alternatively, the TWAN can give priority to this UE after the network has successfully authenticated the UE as described in clause 8.1.2.3.3, at which time the TWAN handles all subsequent messages with priority.